unconst/BitTensor/README.md

 We are continuously receiving streams of gradient information from our local loss L_i and from upstream components u1, u2 ... un.
 These signals are combined using a in-feed queue which is last-in ﬁrst-out cyclic.
 Our component pulls greedily from this queue in an online fashion and by applying these gradients is optimizing its parameters θ by moving them in a direction which minimizes a combination of losses, namely L' = (L_i + Lu1 + Lu1 + Lu2 ...
 Lun).

-Simultaneously we are sending streams of gradients downstream, to components (d1 ◦ d2 ... dn ), which carry information to receiving nodes on how to update their parameters θ by moving them in the direction of L'. -- this strucutre mirrors the  differential graph structure of TensorFlow itself, but for asynchronous operations stored on computers across the web.
+Simultaneously we are sending streams of gradients downstream, to components (d1 ◦ d2 ... dn ), which carry information to receiving nodes on how to update their parameters θ by moving them in the direction of L'. -- intuitively, the structure mirrors the  differential graph architecture of TensorFlow itself, but for asynchronous operations stored on computers across the web.

 ## P2P Training.